Autumn in the mountains isn’t so much a season but a few-week window, and it just happens to fall in October.

 The vistas in Banff and Lake Louise get a little less colourful as winter approaches, but the town centres do not!
-Pride parades through town and leaves a wake of vibrant rainbows and expressions of love and welcoming on Banff Ave windows.
+Banff Pride takes place the first 10 days of October.
+There is a Pride parade through town that leaves a wake of vibrant rainbows and expressions of love and welcoming on Banff Ave windows.

 Parties and drag shows fill the evenings into the early hours of the morning, presenting you with countless options to celebrate.
 And then again at brunch the following morning.